Instructional DesignSixth form students in maroon sweatshirts collaborate on instructional design project using laptops in modern study space.

 Instructional design principles

-Adult Learning Theories in Learning Design
+What Adult Learning Theories Are Used in Instructional Design?

 Gagne's Nine Events of Instruction is another influential theory in learning design.
 It outlines a systematic approach to instructional design, including gaining attention, informing objectives, stimulating recall, presenting content, providing guidance, eliciting performance, providing feedback, assessing performance, and enhancing retention and transfer.